LCLM-Horizon/A-Comprehensive-Survey-For-Long-Context-Language-Modeling/README.md

 > This repository provides a collection of papers and resources focused on Long Context Language Modeling.
 For a clear taxonomy and more insights about the methodology, you can refer to our survey: [A Comprehensive Survey on Long Context Language Modeling]() with a overview shown below.
 >
-> We appreciate any useful suggestions for improvement of this paper list or survey from peers.
-We commit to regularly updating the repository.
+> We appreciate any useful suggestions for improvement of this paper list or survey from peers and commit to regularly updating the repository.
 >
 > If you would like to include your paper or any modifications in this survey and repository, please feel free to raise issues or send an email to dwzhu@pku.edu.cn or ljh411989@alibaba-inc.com or huanxuanliao@gmail.com.
 We sincerely appreciate your collaboration!
 >